StawWasTaken/Swiftaw/README.md

-# Fortized
+# Swiftaw
-Fortized is a modern gaming chat-app.
+Swiftaw SAS is a french & european company, est. 2025